-- Work with the Heritage Branch or your heritage professional to ensure the project is consistent with accepted heritage practices and you have relevant approvals - Submit information on time and use the forms provided as required - Invoices must be paid and evidence of payment provided with your reports/acquittal. - When requested, provide updates to the Heritage Branch on your project - Review your project plan and budget to make sure your project stays to schedule.
-If there are unavoidable project delays, contact us as soon as possible to discuss an extension
+- Work with the Heritage Branch or your heritage professional to ensure the project is consistent with accepted heritage practices and you have relevant approvals (including Burra Charter principles). - Submit information on time and use the forms provided as required. - Invoices must be paid and evidence of payment provided with your reports/acquittal. - When requested, provide updates to the Heritage Branch on your project.

+• Review your project plan and budget to make sure your project stays to schedule.
+If there are unavoidable project delays, contact us as soon as possible to discuss an extension.
+(Variations can only be awarded during the grant period).